 If you have any questions about the bargaining process, please contact your Executive Officer.

-The following ETFO Media Release was posted on September 11, 2019.
-ETFO to Hold Mass Meetings...
+The following ETFO Media Release was posted on November 14, 2019.
+Starting today, the Elementary Teachers’...

 Members, please login to access this content.